QubitPi/jersey-webservice-template/docs/docs/elide/data-model.md

 | Mark an identifier field | `@Id`, `@EmbeddedId`        |                   |

 Much of the Elide per-model configuration is done via annotations.
-For a full description of all Elide-supported annotations, please check out the annotation JavaDoc.
+For a full description of all Elide-supported annotations, please check out the annotation Javadoc.

 Exposing a Model as an Elide Endpoint
 -------------------------------------